Gluten Free Cinnamon Rolls

 Need Dairy Free, Egg Free, Yeast Free, Grain Free, etc. Cinnamon Rolls?

-Cup 4 Cup brand Multipurpose flour contains milk powder.
-Therefore you cannot use this flour and simply substitute with other milk or butter options.
+Previously, Cup 4 Cup brand Multipurpose flour contains milk powder.
+However, I have not tried this recipe with dairy or egg substitutions.
 I have a whole blog post that shares 10 different gluten free cinnamon roll recipes.
 There you’ll find cinnamon rolls without eggs or dairy or even yeast.
 There’s even a Keto option!

 Inside of Gluten Free Cinnamon Roll made with Relative Foods Cinnamon and Sugars